rubycas/rubycas-client-rails/README.markdown

 In your `application.rb` add:

     config.rubycas.cas_base_url = 'https://cas.example.com/'
+    config.rubycas.session_store_klass = RubyCAS::RailsCacheStore

+Session Store Klass:

+There are two options, `RubyCAS::RailsCacheStore` and `RubyCAS::SessionStore`.
+The default is SessionStore, but is not recommended because it causes a CookieOverflow issue.

+    config.rubycas.session_store_klass = RubyCAS::RailsCacheStore

 Finally, to enable the CAS filter for a controller:

     class MyController < ApplicationController

       before_filter RubyCAS::Filter

 Many other configuration options are available.
 For example you can instruct the client to log its actions to the default Rails logger using: